ChrisCummins/cgo2018/travel-grants.md

 Information for how to apply for a SIGPLAN grant can be found [here](http://www.sigplan.org/PAC/).

-### TC-MICRO Grant
+### SIGMICRO Grant

-In addition to the NSF and SIGPLAN funding, CGO 2018 is also offering travel support to encourage student participation at the conference through the generous support of TC-MICRO.
-This support is specifically provided for increasing the participation of students who would otherwise not be able to attend CGO and are students who are members of an underrepresented group (including women) and/or students from small institutions and universities that do not have a strong tradition in the CGO.
+In addition to the NSF and SIGPLAN funding, CGO 2018 is also offering travel support to encourage student participation at the conference through the generous support of SIGMICRO.
+This support is specifically provided for increasing the participation of students who would otherwise not be able to attend CGO and are members of an underrepresented group (including women) and/or students from small institutions and universities that do not have a strong tradition of attending CGO.

 The travel grant application must include: